Poultry Litter Management in Antibiotic-Free Operations

 Best management practices (BMPs) that manage from the floor up must be instituted—meaning that litter management concerns come before all other parameters prior to bird placement.
 If the proper BMPs are not instituted at the beginning of the program, trying to grow antibiotic-free poultry on the old conventional blueprint will be met with unfortunate challenges.
 It’s easy to make changes in feed programs, vaccination programs, density, sanitation and vector control.
 However, managing a living environment such as built up litter takes time, and changes cannot be made overnight.

-This careful attention to litter management practices ensures the environment does not present unnecessary challenges that may inhibit bird intestinal health and performance at placement or during grow-out.
+This careful attention to litter management practices ensures the environment does not present unnecessary challenges that may inhibit bird health and performance at placement or during grow-out.

 Products and Guidance for Successful Antibiotic-Free Operations